yushuowiki/ALTER/README.md

 - hydra-core=1.2.0

 ## Usage
-- run python -m alter
+- Run the following command to train the model python -m alter model=lrbgt